 Even in modern Western agricultural systems, Camas has great potential for sustainable gardening and agriculture.
 In fact, Luther Burbank spent years breeding hybridizing Camas to create bulbs the size of small potatoes.
 With a little effort, this nutritious perennial could once again be a no-till staple food of our region’s productive agricultural areas.

 Harvest, Care, and Preparation

-The bulb pushes itself down as it grows and can be as deep at 6 inches.
-Take shovel or digging stick, and dig down, giving a wide berth.
+Camas should be allowed to grow and multiply from bulblets and seed prior to harvesting.
+The bulbs are best dug after the plant sets seed in mid-late summer.
+They push themselves down as they grow and can be as deep at 6 inches.
+Harvest any seed and then dig deep and give a wide berth.
 Sift the soil between your fingers to find the white bulb, and any bulblets that might be surrounding it.
 Replant seed and bulblets.

-- Native Range: CA, OR WA, BC, NV
+Native Range: CA, OR WA, BC, NV

-- USDA zones: 3-7
+USDA zones: 3-7

-- Ease of Care: Easy
+Ease of Care: Easy

-- Deer Resistance: Low-Moderate
+Deer Resistance: Low-Moderate

-- Light Requirements: Prefers full sun/tolerates light shade
+Light Requirements: Prefers full sun/tolerates light shade

-- Soil Type: Any, prefers well-drained.
+Soil Type: Any, prefers well-drained.

 Water Requirements: Moist-Wet, drying out in Summer (important)